MSU-DHI-Lab/kora-documentation/docs/getting-started/installing_kora_lamp.md

     Be sure to insert the correct filename.

     !!! note
         If you are unsure of the name, you can instead move to the directory with `cd /etc/apache2/sites-available`, then list the directory's contents with `ls -l` to refresh your memory.
+(This directory may vary, depending on which versions of Linux and/or Apach2 you have installed on your server.)
 This can also be used to find the auto-generated virtual host file, if you have already set up an SSL certificate

 1. Insert the following code block into your Virtual Host file, so that it is contained within the VirtualHost code block: